 She shrugged a little, as though his confusion was itself a baffling reaction.
 “You require cash.
 I have it.
-I should hate to hear that the Dhalia were unsatisfied by the promptness of your payment and did something… dare I say Dhalia-esque to your beloved.”
+I should hate to hear that the Dahlia were unsatisfied by the promptness of your payment and did something…dare I say Dahlia-esque to your beloved.”

 Ethan’s growing suspicion ignited.
 “You expect me to believe that you’re doing this out of the kindness of your heart?” he demanded.
 “After you killed two men like they were nothing?
 Like I’d believe that!
 What’s in this for you?”

 “No,” he said, despair replacing suspicion as the dominant specter over his soul.
 “I don’t think even that will be enough.
 I’m afraid they’ll never be satisfied.
 They’ll find ways to chain me to more debt.
 It wouldn’t be the first time they’ve broken their oath.”
 He realized at once how his words must have sounded.
 “I do not mean to sound ungrateful.
 Nor do I wish to request more cash than that.
 But things are…more complicated.
 They very well might believe that I killed those men myself.
 And then I…”

 She sent a rueful glance toward the hallway before returning it to him.
 “I understand.
 Then perhaps I can offer an alternative.”
 Ethan found his gaze held fast by hers.
 Her blood-red irises glistened, her pupils inviting him to relinquish his reservations and trust her kindness.
 “Serve me,” she said.